 One way to access the values of range variables and other section properties is by dot notation, which specifies the name of the section, the name of the variable, and the location of interest.
-Thus returns the membrane potential at the middle of the dend section.
+Thus sets the diameter closest to the 0 end of the soma section to 10 μm, and returns the membrane potential at the middle of the dend section.
 Note that the value returned by sectionname.rangevar(x) is the value at the center of the segment (see below) that contains x, not the linear interpolation of the values associated with the centers of adjacent segments.
 If parentheses are omitted, the position defaults to 0.5 (middle of the section), i.e. dend.v(0.5) and dend.v both refer to membrane potential at the midpoint of dend.